What some people treasure and wouldn’t part with in the world means nothing – even to immediate members of the family

 There’s always a place for it and you would never have any trouble selling it.
 It’s not something I would buy very often because usually quality stuff tends to stay in the family circle.

-5 ft Victorian mirrors.. a nice occasional table.
-Mid-century furniture.. the demand has dropped recently.
-In this country we didn’t really pick up as much as England.
+Tall 5ft Victorian mirrors.. a nice occasional table.. mid-century furniture.. the demand has dropped recently.
+In this country we didn’t really pick it up as much as in England.

-You get a lot of nice Georgian chest of drawers and things like that which have been changed to make it look Edwardian style, or whatever… take the knob handles, off etc. You can see that they have been changed.
+You get a lot of nice Georgian chest of drawers and things like that which have been changed to look more like Edwardian style, or whatever.
+People take the knob handles, off etc. You can see where they have been changed.

 Normally I would value the furniture for what I would deem to be the re-sale value.

-People say: “but that’s insured for £2200.”
-And they have all the insurance paper work for it: Georgian chest of drawers, bracket feet, 1790.
-I got £80 for it in an auction.
+People say: But that’s insured for £2200!
+They have all the insurance paper work for it: Georgian chest of drawers, bracket feet, 1790.
+But it only goes for £80 in an auction.

 I think the younger generation don’t have the same desire to hold on to personal effects.

 Quite often if clients are working on site with you, you can have a bit of a laugh.
-Sometimes they lift old smoothing irons out of the loft 2 or 3 with the plugs cut off, broken toasters….
+Sometimes they lift old smoothing irons out of the loft two or three with the plugs cut off.. and broken toasters.